musq/www/about.md

 ---

-All of the content on this blog is my personal opinion, and in no way reflects those of my employers, past or present.
+All of the content on this website is my personal opinion, and in no way reflects those of my employers, past or present.